KSU-SWE6733-Spring2023-Team3/development-project/README.md

 ## Sprint Burndown Chart

+The Sprint Burndown Chart was created using Zenhub, as Github Projects does not have a built-in burndown chart functionality.

+The [burndown](burndown.png) screenshot is a screenshot of our burndown chart from Sprint 1, during which we were able to close out all but one of our planned stories.

 ## Scrum

 Scrums were conducted asynchronously via messaging in our Microsoft Teams channel.
 We performed one SCRUM via video meet, but it seems the recording expired.